Meetei Erol Eyek Loinasillol Apunba Lup: Language purification movement

 MEELAL works for the maintaining of Meitei language to be linguistically pure and free from foreign words.

 It checks if there are presence of inappropriate borrowed words or loan words from other languages, in Meitei language suspected books and other publications, as well as even in movies, and music.
 If non native elements are found, they take actions like banning the publications or productions, and giving them chances of correction.

 Classical language status movement

 MEELAL demanded that Meitei language should be declared as a classical language of India.
 They requested the government of Manipur to do whatever is necessary to the central government.

 MEELAL investigated and exposed that the Manipur government didn't take adequate steps due to which the official recognition of Meitei language as a classical language is delayed, when other counterparts were already declared.

 Opposing imposition of other languages

-MEELAL opposed the policy of government of India to make Hindi a compulsory subject for the students of all the 8 Northeast Indian states, upto class 10.
+MEELAL opposed the policy of government of India to make Hindi a compulsory subject for the students of all the 8 Northeast Indian states, up to class 10.
 It was seen as an imposition, with a threat to the existence of Meitei language and script.